Hazperera/Gene_Expression_Analysis/README.md

 - R-[Bioconductor](https://www.bioconductor.org/) is an open-source software with numerous tools for the analysis of high-throughput genomic data.

 #### Objective:
-This project aims to perform a microarray gene expression analysis using human pancreatic islet data generated from Affymetrix Human Gene 1.0 ST Array [transcript (gene) version] platform by following a stepwise protocol adopted from [Ming-an Sun et al.(2018)](https://pubmed.ncbi.nlm.nih.gov/29508287/)
+This project aims to perform a microarray gene expression analysis using human pancreatic islet data generated from Affymetrix Human Gene 1.0 ST Array [transcript (gene) version] platform by following a stepwise protocol

 #### Dataset Description: The expression arrays in 89 human pancreatic islet donors with different levels of blood glucose (HbA1c).
 NCBI GEO Accession No: [GSE50397](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE50397)